rsvim/ex.rsvim/README.md

 1. Clone [rsvim](https://github.com/rsvim/rsvim) repo in the sibling directory under the same parent directory as _this_ repo.
 2. Run `./sync.py` to copy typescript API declarations file to `./types` directory.

-3. Run `./sync.py` to sync Rsvim specific APIs declarations (e.g. `@types/rsvim`) and put in `./types` directory, it helps typescript recognize the `Rsvim` global object.

-To format source code, please run `npm run prettier` command, it will format all the typescript files under `src` directory.
+To format source code, please run command `prettier -w .`.

 To compile typescript into javascript, please run `npm run tsc` command, it will compile typescript into javascript (in the `lib` directory) and generate type files (in the `types` directory).